Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-\end{theorem} Finally, we state a bound on the merging time in finite non-decreasing environments that satisfy a logarithmic Sobolev inequality at each time.
-We recall the expression of the entropy: \begin{definition} Let $\Tilde{\pi}$ be a probability measure on $V$.
-Let $f$ be a function in $\ell^2(\pi)$ that does not vanish.
-The entropy of $f$ with respect to $\Tilde{\pi}$ is defined with:
+\end{theorem} \begin{remark} The form of Nash inequality in Definition \ref{DefNashIn} does not imply that the Poincar\'e constant is not 1.
+The advantages of the Nash inequality in Definition \ref{DefNashIn} are explained in the context of time-homogeneous Markov chains in Section 2.2.3 of \cite{SF}. \end{remark} We state a bound on the merging time in finite non-decreasing environments that satisfy a logarithmic Sobolev inequality at each time.
+We recall the expression of the entropy: \begin{definition} Let $\Tilde{\pi}$ be a probability measure in $V$.
+Let $f$ be a non-negative function in $\ell^1(\Tilde{\pi})$.
+We define the entropy of $f$ with respect to $\Tilde{\pi}$ by: